rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Verify that RotateKubeletServerCertificateargument exists and is set to true.

 **Remediation:**
-By default, K3s implements it's own logic for certificate generation and rotation.
+By default, K3s implements its own logic for certificate generation and rotation.

 #### 1.3.7